 How to Set a Round Stone in a 4 Prong Setting

-On the last post, I soldered a 4 prong head onto a shank I made and I mentioned…. ok, I promised I would demonstrate how to set the 2mm stone in a 4 prong setting.
+I wanted to demonstrate how to set the 2mm stone in a 4 prong setting.
 In past blog entries I have set stones in shared prong settings, flush settings or gypsy settings, channel settings, bezel settings, and “V” prong settings, but I have never showed how to set the most common of all settings, the basic 4 prong setting in a die struck setting, so kick back, grab a cup of coffee, and enjoy.

 I do a little prep work to the head before I begin setting the stone.
 When I soldered the head into place, there is a little fire scale to the inside of the head.
 I pre-polished the shank and the outside of the prongs with a 3M Brushes and a Brass Brush in my Foredom.
 I like to clean up and polish the inside of the setting before the stone is set, for once the stone is set, it is difficult if not impossible to shine the inside of the setting.
 To polish the inside of the setting, I use a small piece of cotton wrapped around a 0.7mm Tapered Cylinder Bur.
 A small ball bur will also work.
 I like to use Natural Cotton, which I usually get out of an aspirin bottle, as opposed to synthetic cotton because it seems to me that the natural cotton holds onto the polishing compound better, but either will work.
 I spin the cotton onto the bur into a cone shape and add Red Rouge to the “bullet” shaped cotton.
 I insert this into the inside of the setting and polish.